dmitryhits/lib2nbdev/README.md

 ## Important Notice:

-**This is a one-time conversion, this does not allow for python -> notebook conversion, though the foundations for this functionality are here.**
+**This is a one-time conversion, this does not allow for repeated python -> notebook conversion.**